kieranknowles1/nixcfg/docs/plan/activate-mutable.md

     source: string // Absolute
     onConflict: 'replace' | 'warn'
 }

+// impl note: The config format was changed to be the same as Nix
+config: Map<string, ConfigEntry>
+interface ConfigEntry {
+    // destination: string // Use the map key instead
+    source: string
+    on_conflict: 'replace' | 'warn'
+}
 ```

 Link previous config file after activation for future reference.
 If previous is